 In the afternoon I drive out to buy some chocolate.
 At a red light I give a dollar to a homeless man who looks like he may not make it through the year.
 He has a horrible limp that immediately reminds me that I have to go to the chiropractor for an adjustment.
 I feel guilty about this, but reflexively find myself pushing away the emotion.
 Noticing this I stop, and consciously turn to face it.
 Suddenly I am hyper aware of what is probably only a fraction of the privilege that I have been blessed with in comparison to this man, and so many others, all over the world.
 I swear to myself with as much sincerity as I can muster that I will not take these gifts lightly, that I will do whatever I can to throw down the ladder to those less fortunate than me, and forever exhibit humility as a result of the luck of being born with so much opportunity.
 The light turns green but I don’t notice.
 Someone honks.
 A cyclist passes me on the left and shouts “wake up!”

 “I’m trying,” I mumble.

 While making dinner I flip through an old copy of Time magazine that I probably lifted from someone’s waiting room.
 I find myself mesmerized by a two page advertisement for a pharmaceutical drug that literally says it “can cause severe and uncontrollable bleeding, brown urine and vomit that looks like coffee grounds.”
 The picture shows an attractive older woman laughing and playing with a golden doodle.
 They look like they’re having the best. time. ever.

-So I begin playing with Tomorrow and asking my wife to make sure that I don’t start pooping coffee, and bleeding uncontrollably.
+So I begin playing with my dog and asking my parnter to make sure I don’t start pooping coffee, and bleeding uncontrollably.
 She smiles.

 Once again life is good.
 Precious.
 It’s going to be OK I tell myself.